 Companies can develop their own checklists to increase awareness of important practices, building up adoption over time.
 While some of these features were initially designed to support individuals with disabilities, we found the following practical tips encouraged everyone to participate and engage effectively.

-• Encourage presenters to watch our inclusive presentation skills.
+• Encourage presenters to watch our video on inclusive presentation skills.

 • Share materials in advance and use the accessibility checker in Microsoft Office.